Professor of History; Department Chair, Department of History and Philosophy

 HIDI 1205: Early American Encounters

-HIDI 1307: Creating a Nation: A History of the United States to 1877
+HIDI 1307: Creating the United States: A History of the United States to 1877

 HI 3115: Early American Society